charliecalvert/CloudNotes/Assignments/Prog282Final2014.md

 ###TinyPubSub and jQuery

-If you get the "jquery undefined" error with TinyPubSub, try using Shim with TinyPubSub
+If you get the "jquery undefined" error with TinyPubSub, try using shim with TinyPubSub.
+The point is that we have done nothing to make **TinyPubSub** work with require.
+That is, we don't wrap it in a require **define** function.
+As a result, we need to **shim** it into memory.

 ```
 require.config({